raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103XXX-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 The Programmer end was wired like this...

 ![STLink V2 programmer](https://lh4.googleusercontent.com/-C7DNBrlaMTM/VS-2Fj8yVoI/AAAAAAAACCk/Opx0x4sQe5I/w1193-h895-no/IMG_0169.JPG)
-_Yes, the programmer really is that tiny.
+_Yes, the programmer really is that tiny 20mmx56mm.
 Amazing to think that little blue can contains a complete STM32F103C8T6 board._

 ... and here is the target board end...